simran-s-patil/hackathon-code/README.md

 A Streamlit web app to interact with AI-powered characters using voice or text.
 Each character has a unique personality and responds with text and audio.

+**IMPORTANT NOTE TO JUDGES**

+For security purposes, the Google API key has been removed from the public repository.

+Please contact us directly, and we will securely share the API key with you to run the project.

 **HOW TO RUN THE CODE**

 1.Prerequisites to run the code: